diadem-platform/diadem-docs/docs/source/science/properties/ipea_estimator.rst

 while employing various approximations for its interaction with the environmental molecules, recognizing dominate electrostatic nature of intermolecular interactions.
-The fastest method to estimate :math:`IP` and :math:`EA` is however to use the implicit solvent model like COSMO to capture the essential the induced polarization response and some high-level quantum chemistry method like GW to evaluate the gas-phase :math:`IP`/:math:`EA` (see :ref:`science_calculators_ip_estimator`).
+The fastest method to estimate :math:`IP` and :math:`EA` is however to use the implicit solvent model like COSMO to capture the essential induced polarization response and some high-level quantum chemistry method like GW to evaluate the gas-phase :math:`IP`/:math:`EA` (see :ref:`science_calculators_ip_estimator`).

 References